It’s probably safe to assume that over 90% of people are not over the age of consent.

 Working with the Wheel of Consent allows you to fundamentally reposition how you approach touch and interactions (both erotic and non-erotic), and will have a profound and life-changing impact on the clarity of your relationship both with yourself and others.

 It’s not always easy, and we may not always get it right, but when there is authentic understanding between everyone involved in an exchange about who that exchange is for, and whether or not it is consensual, then our relationships can truly begin to be healthy and reciprocal.

-Working with me on a Conscious Consent pathway involves learning how to understand and feel pleasure, how it feels to inhabit all 4 quadrants of the wheel (as giver and receiver, as doer and done to), and exploring how to communicate authentically what you do and don’t want.
+Working with me on a Conscious Consent pathway involves learning how to understand and feel pleasure, how it feels to inhabit all 4 quadrants of the wheel (Taking, Allowing, Serving, and Accepting), and exploring how to communicate authentically what you do and don’t want.

 This is ideal work to experience with a partner, with my guidance, but it’s also possible to experience it as a solo coaching pathway with me – consequently this work can be done just as effectively fully clothed and with non-erotic touch.

 We are all born with the instinct to breathe, to move, and to make sound.

 We are all born into a body, with a mind of our own, and a unique spirit.